asankaSovis/password-manager-Python/README.md

 - [Pyperclip](https://pyperclip.readthedocs.io/en/latest/) - This module is only used for copying content to the clipboard.
 Can be skipped if not necessary.

 ## Setup
 Go to the [Releases](#releases) section.
 Pick a prefered release and download it.
 Unpack the zip file.
 Optionally, you can hash the password-manager.py file on a service and compare it with the provided hashes to validate.
-Make sure that the help.txt file is in the right place as well *(In the same folder)*.
+Make sure that the help.json file is in the right place as well *(In the same folder)*.
 If you don't have python installed, you can install [python](https://www.python.org/downloads/).
 Once done, open the command prompt or terminal.
 Install the cryptography module using the following command.

     pip install cryptography